ArisLooi/bus-arrival-app/README.md

 ## Features

-- **Real-time Bus Arrival Information**: Get the latest arrival times for buses at a specific bus stop.
+- Real-time Bus Arrival Information: Get the latest arrival times for buses at a specific bus stop.
-- **Total Number of Buses**: Displays the total number of buses arriving at the bus stop.
+- Total Number of Buses: Displays the total number of buses arriving at the bus stop.
-- **Automatic Updates**: The app automatically updates the bus arrival data every 5 seconds.
+- Automatic Updates: The app automatically updates the bus arrival data every 5 seconds.
-- **User-friendly Interface**: Easy-to-use interface with clear instructions and loading indicators.
+- User-friendly Interface: Easy-to-use interface with clear instructions and loading indicators.

 ## Getting Started